Manage your apprentice or trainee in the workplace

-Once a training contract is registered, the apprentice or trainee and employer (and parent/guardian/school if required) will work with the chosen training organisation to develop the training plan.
+Once your training contract is registered, you and your employer will work with the chosen training organisation to develop the training plan.
 The plan will outline what training is required and where/when it will occur.

-Once the training plan has been finalised, the training organisation will provide the apprentice or trainee with a training record, where they can keep a record of all training completed.
+Once the training plan has been finalised, the training organisation will provide you with a training record to record all training you complete.

-During the term of the apprenticeship or traineeship, some details of the training contract may need to be amended.
-The responsibilities of the apprentice or trainee, employer and training organisation vary depending on the type of change required:
+During the apprenticeship or traineeship, some details of the training contract may need to be amended.
+The responsibilities (of you, your employer and training organisation) vary depending on the type of change required: